pantuspavel/Zype/README.md

 **How to:**

-1. Built using Xcode 7.3 beta

-2. pod install
+1. pod install

-3. open Zype.xcworkspace
+2. open Zype.xcworkspace

-4. build and run
+3. build and run (Xcode 7.3 beta)